 Some state laws can prohibit the adoption of an adult.
 Providing there is not anything unusual going on, then the adoption should go smoothly.
 What then, could be a reason a state would not allow the adoption of an adult?
 Let’s take a look:

-- If the adoptive parent and adopted adult child are having physical relations, a state’s laws would apply preventing adoption.
+- If the adoptive parent and adopted adult child are having physical relations, a state’s laws would apply to prevent adoption.

 - In some states, LGBT partners cannot use adoption as a means of legalizing their relationship.

 The process for adopting an adult child is similar in each state.
 The following steps should help guide you in the process of adopting your adult child:

 - Visit and request the adoption forms from your local courthouse.

 If you wish to download these same court forms online from the state in which you reside, use Google search and type in the key phrase “state of Montana judicial court forms”, for example.

 Replace the state of Montana with the state in which you are interested to find the adoption court forms.